jacobkap/crimebythenumbers/docs/graphing-2.md

 #> [1] "W" "B" "H" "A" "N" "O"
 ```

-If we tie it all together we can make the "race" column into a factor variable.
+If we tie it all together, we can make the "race" column into a factor variable.

 ```r